laygond/Traffic-Sign-Classifier/README.md

 ###### Note:

 - Normalization helps to find faster better weights during training
-- The dropout added to the LeNet architecture increased the training accuracy by 4%
+- The dropout added to the LeNet architecture increased the training accuracy by 4% than without.
 - The optimizer used was Adam
 - The Networks parameters were  the following:
 ![alt text][image5]